afrikaniz3d-za/Afrikaniz3D_Blog/content/portfolio/work6 - 3d printing.md

 ![december print designs][4]

-Stuck to regular modeling for this set moving forward mostly for the cleaner wireframes, but also to make it easier for anyone to edit the file before printing.
+Stuck to regular modeling for this set moving forward mostly for the cleaner wireframes.
+Any of the original models can be uploaded/set on request.

 ***#2***